terna/ejmmp/model02/model02.md

-- selecting entrepreneurs and creating their firms
+- selecting entrepreneurs and creating their firms or their banks